Comparison of Different El Niño and La Niña Events

 Details of Calculations

-For each dataset, a plot of anomalies (mean- climatology) is created for ENSO events within the time-period of the dataset.
+There are 3 types of plots.
+For the first set, for each dataset, a plot of anomalies (mean- climatology) is created for ENSO events within the time-period of the dataset.
 The months start in July before the peak of the event and end in June after the event.
-Events are selected using the ONI (or Nino 3.4 for years before the ONI is defined).
+Events are selected largely using the ONI (or Niño 3.4 for years before the ONI is defined).
 In general, we tried to use matching events for different variables.
 In addition, the composite, or overall average of the anomalies for all events is created and plotted.
 Finally, the standard deviation of the anomalies is calculated and plotted so users can see where events tend to differ.
+Users can select El Niño or La Niña.
+For the 2nd summary plot, the first column are composite El Nino and La Nina plots as calculated in the first set.
+The second column plots show how similar events are to each other by shading grids where most or all of that particular grid has the same sign for the anomalies for the individual events.
+For ERA5 there are 9 events each for El Niño and La Niña.
+If 8 were above normal than the plot would be shaded for 8/9 or 89% of the events

 Event Definition

-Events are defined by the DJF values of the NOAA Oceanic Nino Index (ONI) for a year.
-Plots have that value in the title so users can compare stronger to weaker events.
+Events are defined by the DJF values of the NOAA Oceanic Niño Index (ONI) for a year.
+Plots display the ONI value so users can see if an event is stronger or weaker.

 Datasets